NirbhayMaitra/Cloud_VPC1/README.md

 13. For testing purpose you can create null resource and checking the SSH and Public IPs and getting the Public IPs and configuring our Apache Server.

+### So our setup is Ready and we are good to go.
+But first let me show you i haven't created anything beforehand.